neos/doctools/TheDefinitiveGuide/PartIII/PackageManagement.rst

 If multiple package locations exist, the Package Manager will assure that packages from the location FLOW3 itself is located will be loaded first.
 The loading order of all other package locations is undefined.

+.. warning:: The above about loading order might not anymore be correct.

+..
+TODO: fix the above warning and remove it then.

 Package Directory Layout
 ========================